Tom Corbin

 Thomas D. Corbin (born January 11, 1965) is an American businessman and politician.
-He is a member of the South Carolina Senate from the 5th District, serving since 2012, and served for two years prior as a member in the South Carolina House of Representatives from the 17th District.
+Since 2012, he has served as a member of the South Carolina Senate from the 5th District.
+Prior to that, he served for two years as a member in the South Carolina House of Representatives from the 17th District.
 He is a member of the Republican party.

 Early life and education

 Tom Corbin was born on January 11, 1965, in Greenville, South Carolina to Barbee and Gail McCarty Corbin.
 He attended Clemson University, graduating in 1987 with a Bachelor of Science in ornamental horticulture.